mysql/mysql-utilities/doc/man/mysqldbimport.rst

 .. _`mysqldbimport`:

 #####################################################################
-``mysqldbimport`` - Import object definitions or data into a database
+``mysqldbimport`` - Import Object Definitions or Data into a Database
 #####################################################################

 SYNOPSIS